SphericalLabs/OpenSoundLab/Docs/build-instructions.md

 *   Put on the headset and check if the app was installed correctly
 *   If you already had OpenSoundLab installed from the Meta Quest Store you might have to uninstall the app first
 *   Please note that tutorial videos are not included in the repository, so your build will not include them

+## App Name and Package ID

+The source project, documentation and codebase are OpenSoundLab, but homegrown developer builds use `OpenMultiLab` as the product name and `io.sphericals.OpenMultiLab` as the Android application ID.

+Keep the OpenMultiLab ID for development and sideloaded Quest builds.
+The OpenSoundLab app identity is reserved for official signed builds.
+Android treats builds with the same package ID as the same app, so a sideloaded build signed by Unity's local debug key can fail to install over an official build signed with the official key.
+Keeping `io.sphericals.OpenMultiLab` lets the local build install separately.
+If Unity or ADB still reports an install/update conflict, uninstall the conflicting app from the headset first.

 ## Startup Wizards and Development Builds